Vinizera-ai/radio-app/README.md

 ## Screencast

-This project integrates with **react-native-google-cast**.
-Install the library and run the app on a device with Cast support to stream the radio to an external receiver.
-If the native module is missing, the cast button will gracefully fallback to a no-op implementation.
+This project integrates with **react-native-google-cast** and **react-native-airplay-btn**.
+Install these libraries and run the app on a device with Cast or AirPlay support to stream the radio to an external receiver or AirPlay device.
+If either native module is missing, the corresponding button will gracefully fallback to a no-op implementation.